-We move into the 2022-2023 school year with renewed excitement, commitment, and hope!
-Atlanta Public Schools (APS) continues to be a student-focused district where students love to learn, educators inspire, families engage and the community trusts the system.
+We are heading into the 2023-2024 school year with continued excitement, commitment, and hope!
+Atlanta Public Schools (APS) continues to be a progress-focused district where students love to learn, educators inspire, families engage, and the community trusts the system.